-This three-year project explores the world of Reformation as seen and heard in the Wode Psalter.
+Singing the Reformation: The world of Reformation Britain as seen and heard in the Wode Psalter

 The Wode or St Andrews Psalter comprises an important collection of manuscript musical part books of the Psalms.